eehjunggnujhee/DataDictionary/README.md

 - Replace the existing string values (ex.
 'Account') of the **sObjectTypes** array to the API Names of sObjects you wish to retrieve.
 - Extract a set of five sObjects at a time for sObject containing less than 200 fields.
 Cut down the number of sObject per transaction if each sObject contains more than 300+ fields and you do not love LOADING........1%...2%..3%.
 You get the idea.

-### Disclaimer
+### Notes
-- I did not include every info from the field definition.
+- The final output does not include every info from the field definition.